 We are entitled to a share of US profits and losses (65% to Mylan; 35% to Theravance Biopharma) received in connection with commercialization of YUPELRI.
 In accordance with the applicable accounting guidance, amounts receivable from Mylan in connection with the commercialization of YUPELRI are recorded within the condensed consolidated statements of operations as revenue from "Mylan collaboration agreement" irrespective of whether the overall collaboration is profitable.
-Amounts payable to Mylan in connection with the commercialization of YUPELRI are recorded within the condensed consolidated statements of operations as a collaboration loss within selling, general and administrative expenses.
+Amounts payable to Mylan in connection with the commercialization of YUPELRI, if any, are recorded within the condensed consolidated statements of operations as a collaboration loss within selling, general and administrative expenses.
 Any reimbursement from Mylan attributed to the 65% cost-sharing of our R&D expenses is characterized as a reduction of R&D expense, as we do not consider performing research and development services for reimbursement to be a part of our ordinary operations.

-For the three months ended March 31, 2020, we recognized \$11.7 million in revenue from the Mylan collaboration agreement for YUPELRI which represented the receivables due from Mylan during the period.
-YUPELRI was formally launched in the first quarter of 2019, and we did not recognize any revenue related to YUPELRI during the three months ended March 31, 2019.
+For the three and six months ended June 30, 2020, we recognized \$9.5 million and \$21.3 million, respectively, in revenue from the Mylan collaboration agreement for YUPELRI which represented the receivables due from Mylan during the periods.
+Revenue from the Mylan collaboration agreement for YUPELRI for the three and six months ended June 30, 2019 was significantly lower due to the initial commercial launch of YUPELRI that formally began in the first quarter of 2019.